openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Specified cipher is not supported.
+The specified cipher cannot be used.

 **Possible Causes**

-The encryption algorithm negotiated between client and server is not supported by the system.
+The encryption algorithm negotiated between the client and server is not supported by the system.

 **Resolution Steps**

-Analyze the negotiated algorithm via packet capture.
+Capture packets to analyze the negotiated algorithm.

-## 2300060 Invalid Remote Server SSL Certificate or SSH Key
+## 2300060 Remote Server SSL Certificate or SSH Key Invalid

 **Error Message**